 Once you have a curation strategy in place, you’ll need a talent-friendly platform such as MBO Connect® to ensure easy access to talent.
 MBO Connect allows organizations to engage skilled independent contractors for consulting jobs.

-Should you have any questions about MBO Connect or building your own Preferred Talent Network, we’re always here for you.
+Should you have any questions about MBO Connect or building your own Talent Network, we’re always here for you.

 Dustin Talley, Director of Solution Design, serves as a consultant to MBO Partners Enterprise clients and assists them in designing and deploying their direct sourcing strategy.
-Interested in learning more about leveraging tools and resources to build/enhance your enterprise’s Preferred Talent Network?
+Interested in learning more about leveraging tools and resources to build/enhance your enterprise’s Talent Network?
 Explore MBO Connect® to engage top-notch talent for consulting jobs with your company.